rameau-fr/MC-Calib/docs/contributing.rst

 8. Perform valgrind test and fix introduced memory leaks:

 In order to use Valgrind, ASanitizer must first be disabled.
-This can be done by recompiling with the ASanitizer disabled.
+This can be done by recompiling with the ASanitizer option turned off.

 .. code-block:: bash